Jonathan India Player Props: Reds vs. Diamondbacks

-Jonathan India -- with an on-base percentage of .244 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the Arizona Diamondbacks, with Tommy Henry on the hill, on July 21 at 7:10 PM ET.
+Jonathan India, who is 2-for-4 in his most recent game, will be in action for the Cincinnati Reds versus the Arizona Diamondbacks at 4:10 PM ET on July 22.

-In his most recent game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Giants.
+He strung together two hits (going 2-for-4) in his last appearance against the Diamondbacks.

 Jonathan India Game Info & Props vs. the Diamondbacks